felippemauricio/node-currency-conversion/README.md

 ## Production

-Each version of the code that is mergeed to `master`, the system makes the deploy on `Heroku` using the docker image.
+Each version of the code that is merged to `master`, the system makes the deploy on `Heroku` using the docker image.
 So, you can access using the `https://challenge-bravo.herokuapp.com` host.

 Examples:
 ```sh